Corporate and academic stowaway; designer, educator, and occasional wordsmith.

 Clever use of color and music transform a simple concept into a fun game.

-40 second demo of Hypnotic Discotheque Fascination.
+A 40 second demo of Hypnotic Discotheque Fascination.
 (Alternatively, listen to Martin Straka’s hypnotic soundtrack via Bandcamp or Spotify.)

 Dot Display Font